bigfix/developer.bigfix.com/site/reference/types/string.md

 # capability &lt;string&gt; : capability

 Converts a string to a capability object for rpm dependency version comparisons.
-Strings with version information take the form capability relation version, where relation is one of {&amp;lt;,&amp;gt;,&amp;gt;=,&amp;lt;=,=}.
+Strings with version information take the form capability relation version, where relation is one of {&lt;,&lt;,&lt;=,&lt;=,=}.
 If a relation and version are not specified, then comparisons will assume a capability at any version number.

 # caption &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &amp;lt;caption&amp;gt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;caption&lt; tag modified by the first given string.

 # caption of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &amp;lt;caption&amp;gt; tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;caption&lt; tag.

 # case insensitive regex &lt;string&gt; : regular expression